MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-install-teradata-server.md

 # R Server 9.1 installation instructions for Teradata Servers

-Microsoft R Server for Teradata is an R-based analytical engine embedded in your Teradata data warehouse.
-Together with a Microsoft R Server client, it provides a comprehensive set of tools for interacting with the Teradata database and performing in-database analytics.
+Microsoft R Server 9.1 for Teradata is an R-based analytical engine embedded in your Teradata data warehouse.
 This article provides detailed instructions for installing Microsoft R Server 9.1 for Teradata in the Teradata data warehouse.
 For configuring local workstations to submit jobs to run within your Teradata data warehouse, see [Microsoft R Server Client Installation Manual for Teradata](r-server-install-teradata-client.md).

-> [!Important]
-> In Machine Learning Server 9.2.1, there is no support for Teradata.
-However, R Server 9.1 is a supported release.
-You can install R Server 9.1 for Teradata as documented in this guide to get enterprise R functionality on your appliance.

 Microsoft R Server for Teradata is required for running Microsoft R Server scalable analytics in-database.
 If you do not need to run your analytics in-database, but simply need to access Teradata data via Teradata Parallel Transport or ODBC, you do not need to install Microsoft R Server in your Teradata data warehouse.
 You will, however, need to configure your local workstations as described in [Microsoft R Server Client Installation Manual for Teradata](r-server-install-teradata-client.md).

+> [!Important]
+> The Teradata compute context was discontinued in Machine Learning Server 9.2.1.
+If you have R Server 9.1 and use the Teradata compute context, you are covered by Microsoft's [service support policy](../../resources-servicing-support.md).
+For future compatibility, we recommend modifying existing code to run in other compute contexts, and create a Teradata data source object to work with your data.
+For more information about Teradata as a data source, see [RxTeradata](r-reference/revoscaler/rxteradata.md).

 ## System Requirements